Book Consultation

 What Negative Assurance Really Means

-Negative assurance means the accountant did not find anything suggesting material misstatement after the inquiry and analytical work.
+Negative assurance means the practitioner did not find anything suggesting material misstatement after the inquiry and analytical work.
 It is not the full guarantee an audit gives; it says nothing came to their attention pointing to a major error.
 Lenders often accept reviewed statements with negative assurance because they offer moderate comfort, more than a compilation that draws no conclusion on accuracy.
-It also helps with CRA audit readiness by showing effort beyond a minimal filing.

 Our Take